I like to share what I shared in the pulpit today. Here it is …

 He met with Peter, James and John.

-As an aside, it’s interesting to note Paul and Peter had wildly different views on the Christ.
+As an aside, it’s interesting Paul and Peter had wildly different views on the Christ.
 Peter, apostle to the Jews, was more legalistic and concentrated on form as a part of function.
 Paul had a different zeal, not from first hand knowledge of Jesus, but as a witness to the power of Jesus in individual lives.
 It’s an interesting study, but it’s just an aside, not particularly relevant to today’s topic.

-Getting back to our story, Paul and Barnabas — also not of the original 12 — were directed to preach in Antioch and spread the word to the Gentiles from there.
+Getting back to our story, Paul and Barnabas — also not of the original 12 — were directed to preach in Antioch and spread the word to the gentiles from there.
 It is presumed that’s where Luke comes in.
 Theologians, in dissecting every jot and tittle of early church writings, generally believe Luke first met Paul in Troas on Paul’s second missionary journey.
 On Paul’s third missionary trip, we find Luke living in Philippi.
 It appears he was also a constant companion of Paul through his first imprisonment in Rome and even during his second imprisonment to some extent.

 He was Paul’s medical advisor, undoubtedly prolonged Paul’s life and rescued him from many a serious illness.
 He was a medical missionary.
 Although never explicitly named, it is probable Luke was at the beheading of Paul, perhaps from a distance.
 More than likely it was the good doctor who buried the body of his friend, co-worker and fellow traveler on the road of life.